-• With more components (nine equal ones in this case), the summed response (thick black lilne) begins to look like a 'wave packet'.
+- With more components (nine equal ones in this case), the summed response (thick black lilne) begins to look like a 'wave packet'. - This shows the 'COS' component the SIN component is shifted so the null is at the origin.

+The black trace is what we actually observe.
 Note that I added the nine equal components to make this response.
 In fact, the bandpass is not flat, and has phase and amplitude variations - the actual sum is complex.